misdocumeno/player_record/README.md

 # How to install
 - Install MySQL with `sudo apt-get install mysql-server`
-- Create a user and a database, and make sure it's remotely accessible
+- Create a user and a database, make sure it's remotely accessible
 - Run this command on MySQL `SET GLOBAL sql_mode=(SELECT REPLACE(@@sql_mode,'ONLY_FULL_GROUP_BY',''));`
 - Add this on **databases.cfg**, located in **addons/sourcemod/configs** (edit the values with *)
 ```